コンテンツにスキップ

 As the name suggests, this is a photo studio where you can create wonderful memories for special occasions such as Shichi-Go-San and newborn photos.

-"Originally, photography was my hobby, and I had a single-lens reflex camera, and I used to take pictures of children.
-At the time, most people had digital cameras, so a single-lens reflex camera, which allowed for a wide variety of shots, may have been rare.
-One time, I took a picture of a friend's child with my single-lens reflex camera, and my friend was so happy.
-This made me want to learn more about cameras, and make people even more happy."
+"My hobby was photography, so I had a single-lens reflex camera and used to take pictures of my children.
+At the time, most people had digital cameras, so a single-lens reflex camera, which allowed me to take a wide variety of photos, was probably quite rare.
+One day, I took a picture of a friend's child with my single-lens reflex camera, and my friend was so happy.
+That made me want to learn more about cameras and make people even more happy."

-Shinobu told us this story about why she started taking pictures.
-She says that her feelings haven't changed since then, and that the driving force behind her activities is the desire to make someone happy.
+Shinobu told us how she got started with photography.
+She says that her feelings haven't changed since then, and that the motivation behind her activities is to make others happy.

-When he was studying photography, he didn't think about making it his career.
+When he was studying photography, he had no intention of making photography his career.

 "It was really just an extension of my hobby.
-At the time there were no schools I could take my children to, so I taught myself.
-One day, I was asked by an entrepreneur to take profile photos, and he advised me to get paid to take them.
-When I started receiving payment, I felt a sense of responsibility to take good photos, and little by little I started working as a photographer."
+At the time, there were no schools I could take my children to, so I taught myself.
+One day, I was asked by an entrepreneur to take profile pictures, and he advised me to get paid properly to take the photos.
+Once I started receiving payment, I felt a sense of responsibility to take good photos, and little by little I started working as a photographer."

-Shinobu taught herself photography skills while raising her child, and then started working.
-While she achieved results, she also made sure to spend time with her family.
-Gradually, her family began to understand her work.
+Shinobu taught herself photography skills while raising her child, and then began working.
+While achieving results, she also made sure to spend time with her family, and gradually her family began to understand her work.

 "I've never thought it was hard!
 It's really fun," says Shinobu with a smile.
-Watching her say this, you can tell she doesn't think of hardships as hardships, and that she is enjoying herself to the fullest.
-That's why you just want to cheer her on.
+Watching her say this, you can tell she doesn't think of hardships as hardships, but is enjoying herself to the fullest.
+That's why she's the kind of person you just want to support.

-It seems that "having fun" is something that Shinobu values most when it comes to her work.
+It seems that "having fun" is something that Shinobu values when it comes to her work.

-"Having fun and doing what you like is something I value in common with the various jobs I do.
-When I'm shooting, it's important to create a space that excites me and a world view that I want to capture."
+"Having fun and doing what you love is something I value in common across the various jobs I do.
+When I'm shooting, I also value creating a space that excites me and a worldview that I want to capture."

-This sentiment can be felt from the studio, where many dried flowers and small items are lined up in a softly lit studio.
-For adults, the stylish and extraordinary studio is an irresistible delight, and for children, it is an exciting and different place to play.
+This feeling can be felt even in the studio, where many dried flowers and small items are lined up in a softly lit studio.
+For adults, the stylish and extraordinary studio is an irresistible delight, and for children, it is an exciting and different playground from the usual.

 In addition, seasonal photo sessions are held, and original decorations are used for birthday photo shoots, so there is always something new to enjoy no matter when you go.

 The photos are full of children playing happily and with natural, unpretentious expressions.
-The expressions brought out by the space filled with Shinobu's "favorites" are adorable, and looking at them makes you smile unconsciously.
+The expressions brought out by the space filled with Shinobu's "favorites" are adorable, and looking at them will bring a smile to your face.

-Shinobu is active as a photographer, but she also has two other interests.
+Shinobu is active as a photographer, but she also has two other activities.

 One of them is a camera instructor!